 \subsection{Training phase}

 The training phase consists of collecting the data and learning the spatial concepts, as shown in Fig.~\ref{fig:overview_proposed_system} (a) -- (d).

-We describe the process of data collection of Fig.~\ref{fig:overview_proposed_system} (a) -- (c) as following.
+We describe the process of data collection in Fig.~\ref{fig:overview_proposed_system} (a) -- (c) as follows.
 First, the robot obtains multimodal data related to the objects, i.e. positions, images, and words, in the tidied environment.
-The input data in Fig.~\ref{fig:overview_proposed_system} are RGB and depth images, which are acquired by the RGB-D camera mounted on the robot.
-The robot generates a two-dimensional occupancy grid map of the environment beforehand by Hector SLAM~\cite{ref:kohlbrecher2011flexible}, and performs self-localization by Adaptive Monte-Carlo Localization (AMCL)~\cite{ref:thrun2005probabilistic}.
+The input data in Fig.~\ref{fig:overview_proposed_system} are RGB and depth images, which are acquired by an RGB-D camera mounted on the robot.
+The robot generates a 2D occupancy grid map of the environment beforehand by Hector SLAM~\cite{ref:kohlbrecher2011flexible}, and performs self-localization by adaptive Monte-Carlo localization (AMCL)~\cite{ref:thrun2005probabilistic}.

-In particular, the robot moves around the environment and acquires the following data: \begin{itemize} \item[(a)] The object information that is a one-hot vector representation of the object class corresponding to each bounding box obtained from an RGB image using a CNN-based object detection method~\cite{ref:redmon2018yolov3}. \item[(b)] The position information of the objects that are three-dimensional coordinate points of each detected object obtained with depth information from the RGB-D camera.
-Here, we use the average of the depth values of an area within 10\% of the detected bounding box center. \item[(c)] Word information that is a Bag-of-Words (BoW) representation of a place name.
-We assume that the user's speech gives the place name as one or a few isolated words representing the tidied position of an object. \end{itemize}
+In particular, the robot moves around the environment and acquires the following data: \begin{itemize} \item[(a)] The object information, which is a one-hot vector representation of the object class corresponds to each bounding box obtained from an RGB image using a CNN-based object detection method~\cite{ref:redmon2018yolov3}. \item[(b)] The position information of the objects, which are 3D coordinate points of each detected object obtained with depth information from the RGB-D camera.
+Here, we use the average of the depth values of the area within 10\% of the detected bounding box center. \item[(c)] Word information that is a bag-of-words (BoW) representation of a place name.
+We assume that the user's speech gives the place name as one or a few isolated words representing the tidied position of the object. \end{itemize}

-In Fig.~\ref{fig:overview_proposed_system} (d) of the training phase, the spatial concept model learns the occurrence probability of objects and words in each place based on multimodal sensor information gathered by the robot in a tidied environment, as described in Section~\ref{sec:proposed_method:learning}.
+In Fig.~\ref{fig:overview_proposed_system} (d), in the training phase, the spatial concept model learns the occurrence probability of the objects and words in each place based on the multimodal sensor information collected by the robot in a tidied environment, as described in Section~\ref{sec:proposed_method:learning}.